neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 ``Table``
-  ``name`` does not default to the unqualified entity classname, but a name is generated from classname, package key and more elements to make it unique.
+  ``name`` does not default to the unqualified entity classname, but a name is generated from class name, package key and more elements to make it unique.

 ``Id``
   Can be left out, as it is automatically generated, this means you also do not need